Corporate Governance

 - Attract and retain a skilled and diverse workforce as an employer of choice;

-- Enhance customer service and market reputation through a workforce that respects and reflects the diversity of our stakeholders and communities that we operate in;
+- Enhance market reputation through a workforce that respects and reflects the diversity of our stakeholders and communities that we operate in;

 - Make a contribution to the economic, social and educational well‐being of all of the communities it serves;

-The Company is in the process of establishing a formal Disclosure Policy to address its continuous disclosure obligations and arrangements.
-The objectives of the Disclosure Policy will be to ensure that:
+The Company has established a formal Disclosure Policy to address its continuous disclosure obligations and arrangements.
+The objectives of the Disclosure Policy are to ensure that:

 - The communications of the Company with the public are timely, factual and accurate and broadly disseminated in accordance with all applicable legal and regulatory requirements;